geudde/attic-chest/pages/04.season-3/22.meeting-43/06.alamon/docs.md

 &emsp;His little wife beside
 &emsp;Did there with him reside
-And their children (nine in number) squeezed into it
+And their children (nine in number) squeezed into it;
 &emsp;Tho’ the space it was confin’d
 &emsp;Yet as all were of a mind,
 They found they’d room in plenty in the cruet.